Mach a Šebestová

-Mach a Šebestová (lit.
-'Max and Sally') is a Czech animated series, written by Miloš Macourek, Jaroslav Doubrava, and designed by painter Adolf Born.
-The animated characters were voiced by Petr Nárožný.
-It was produced in the animation studio Bratři v triku, a part of Krátký Film.
+Mach a Šebestová is a Czech animated series written by Miloš Macourek and Jaroslav Doubrava, and designed by painter Adolf Born.
+The characters were voiced by Petr Nárožný.
+It was produced in the animation studio Bratři v triku, a part of Krátký film.

-The story follows the adventures of two young students and a torn-off telephone receiver.
-The first 13 episodes was broadcast on Czechoslovak Television in 1982.
-Mach a Šebestová is one of the most popular series made for children's television programme Večerníček.
+The story follows the adventures of two young students and a magical telephone receiver.
+The first series, consisting of 13 episodes, was broadcast on Czechoslovak Television between 1976 and 1983.
+Mach a Šebestová is one of the most popular series made for the children's nightly television programme Večerníček.

-The series was adapted for the 2001 film titled Mach, Šebestová a kouzelné sluchátko (lit.
-'Max, Sally and the Magic Phone') by director Václav Vorlíček.
-In 2010, Theatre Lampion presented a stage adaptation of the series in the Czech National Theatre.
+The story was adapted to storybooks as well as audio recordings, and in 2001, the feature film Mach, Šebestová a kouzelné sluchátko by director Václav Vorlíček, was released.

 Synopsis

-Ordinary schoolchildren Mach and Šebestová gain magical powers thanks to a donated magic phone receiver.
-The receiver fulfils their wishes, allowing them to visit various places and encounter interesting and unusual situations.
-During their adventures, the students are usually followed by a friendly dog named Jonatán, and often meet with its owner, Mrs. Kadrnožková.
-Two of their classmates, poor students and incorrigible urchins Horáček and Pažout, are the series' main antagonists.
+Two ordinary schoolchildren, Mach and Šebestová, gain magical powers thanks to a gift in the form of a broken phone receiver.
+The receiver fulfils their wishes, allowing them to visit various places around the world and beyond, travelling through time, and encountering interesting and unusual situations.
+During their adventures, the duo is usually followed by a friendly dog named Jonatán, and they often meet its owner, Mrs. Kadrnožková.
+Two of their classmates, poor students and incorrigible rascals Horáček and Pažout, are the show's main antagonists.
+Each episode begins with Mach climbing down the railing to Šebestová's door on his way to school, ringing her doorbell, and hiding.
+When Šebestová opens the door, she is startled and screams, and they go to school together.